linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 Based on this project's goal, EC2 was the obvious choice because spinning up a single EC2 instance instantly provides capacity for X number of jobs to run in parallel.
 Maybe even more importantly is that jobs within the EC2 instance can share the image cache, greatly increasing the odds that a given job will start significantly faster if its target image is already cached.

-Within EC2, I had 3 options: bring your own EC2, managed nodegroups, or auto mode.
+Within EC2, I had 3 options: bring your own EC2, managed nodegroups, or EKS Auto Mode.
 At the time, Auto mode was so new that I wasn't ready to commit to that for production workloads.
 Perhaps that would have turned out great, but it wasn't ready in my opinion.
 Bring your own has its own obvious downsides, and we have another option so it was the obvious choice to go with managed nodegroups.
 It's yet another thing that simplifies some of the deployment and maintenance burden, and we generally trust AWS solutions to work well which has been the case with managed nodegroups for us.

 ## Access Control
 I'm talking about specifically how to authenticate to the cluster API.
 It was a no-brainer to map IAM roles that our team already uses with SSO to Access Entries on the cluster.
 This allows us to go into the terminal, run `assume` (a granted.dev tool) and authenticate to AWS SSO.

 I evaluated IRSA, but there was more effort to integrate with our OIDC provider and we didn't have a need for fine-grained access controls up front.

 RBAC is an area where we have lots of room for improvement.
 For now, it's like giving the whole team root access to the whole cluster.
-Granted it's only our team who has any access, but we still don't follow the principal of least privilege here at this time, partly due to the process requiring manual updates via Helm, etc. No other teams require any level of access to the cluster, so we aren't concerned with taking a tiered approach in this particular situation.
+Granted it's only our team who has any access, but we still don't follow the principle of least privilege here at this time, partly due to the process requiring manual updates via Helm, etc. No other teams require any level of access to the cluster, so we aren't concerned with taking a tiered approach in this particular situation.

 ## Config Management
 Let's talk about updating `config.toml`.
 I originally included the GitLab runner config within the same project repo that builds and deploys the EKS cluster.
 I now realize my mistake, because changing a runner config (maybe we need to increase the log limit) means running the EKS deployment pipeline.
 While it is idempotent, it's still awkward at best.
 Also, the process is to update the repo, run through the pipeline, and on top of that we still have a manual process to authenticate and manually run `helm` commands to upgrade deployments.

 I see a couple of opportunities for improvement:
 - I should have put gitlab runner jobs in their own namespace.
-I did create a namespace for everything gitlab runner related, but this also includes the runner management pods themselves which is a minor annoyance, and doesn't help when aggregating things like performance metrics.
+I did create a namespace for everything gitlab runner related, but this also includes the gitlab-runner deployment itself which is a minor annoyance, and doesn't help when aggregating things like performance metrics.
 - Config for gitlab-runner deployments (used with the Helm charts) are mixed into the same repo as the EKS infrastructure build.
 This should go in its own repo.
 - GitOps.
 What was I thinking?
 I should have used FluxCD up front.
 Even fixing some issues with config management and splitting out namespaces properly leaves us with a significant amount of manual effort to make simple config changes.
   - The process is more tedious than I would expect.
 With the old system it was: SSH into the test GitLab host > backup and live edit `config.toml` > test > repeat for production.
 With the new system, the process is longer: checkout a feature branch > update the config > manually test the config by running `helm upgrade` commands (assuming I'm already set up with kubectl, kubeconfig, authentication, helm, helm repos, etc.) > test > merge to main > repeat for production.
   - Why bother updating a config in a repo when you're going to change it manually in production?
-We all hope nobody ever makess a mistake and they get out of sync, but I've never seen this work well, anywhere.
+We all hope nobody ever makes a mistake and they get out of sync, but I've never seen this work well, anywhere.
 I assume there will ALWAYS be drift because we built a system that allows that there CAN be drift.
 What if there's some production outage, and the on-call needs to fix it quickly overnight?
 The chances it will go back into the repo later are low, despite everyone's best intentions.
   - All this complexity, all a waste of time and effort.
 What if there was a system that could proactively sync what's in the config repo with what's currently running in the cluster?
 Welcome to GitOps.
     - This is on the roadmap before we do anything new in the cluster.
 The new process will be: update the config in the repo > open a MR > test (in the cluster) > merge to main > validate in production
     - Anyone can do it